Shivam-Narayan/Python-complete-notes/README.md

 print(str(car))
 ```

-Without `__str__`, printing an object displays a generic memory address representation.
+Without `__str__`, printing an object shows a generic memory address representation.

 ---

 ## 6. Encapsulation

-Encapsulation binds data and methods together inside a class and hides internal state from outside access.
+Encapsulation bundles data and methods inside a class and hides internal state from outside access.

-### Purpose
+### Why it matters
 - Protects internal data from unintended modification
-- Exposes a controlled interface for access
+- Provides a controlled interface for access
-- Centralizes validation logic
+- Centralizes validation and business logic

 ### Example